Catalearn/catalearn/readme.md

 They include:
 1. Training a CNN on the MNIST dataset
-2. Training a CNN on the CIFAR10 dataset
+2. Training a CNN on the CIFAR10 dataset (work in progress)
-3. Training a UNet model for the Carvana Image Masking dataset
+3. Training a UNet model for the Carvana Image Masking dataset (work in progress)

 ## Usage